NateSpangler/startup/notes.md

 The delete request removes a record/resource.

 After making this request, the app will respond to your request usually in a json format.

+## DB

+## Websocket
+Not super difficult, just make sure to debug it and see if the messages are sending from the front and backend as well as the server